 THE TWELVE DAYS OF YULE

 We do know that the celebration of Yule wasn’t always twelve days long.
-In the Norse text Heimskringla: The Saga of Hakon the Good talks about it once lasting for three days, or as long as the ale lasted.
+In the Norse text Heimskringla: The Saga of Hakon the Good (written in the 13th Century about events 3 centuries earlier) talks about it once lasting for three days, or as long as the ale lasted.
 The night it began was known as the slaughter night, where animals would be ritually slain.
 Ynglingna saga also talks of animal sacrifice.
 The meat later used to feed the community, as well as the Gods.
-We know there were practices as well of human sacrifice too during other ritual observances.
-In one story in Snorri’s Edda is that of the Swedish King being sacrificed to help during years of drought and famine, the scene famously imagined by Swedish painter Carl Larsson in his Midvinter’s Blot.
+We know there were practices as well of human sacrifice too during other ritual observances across the Northern Tradition umbrella for various rites.
+In Ynglinga saga ( in Snorri’s Edda) is that of the Swedish King Domalde being sacrificed to help during years of drought and famine, the scene famously imagined by Swedish painter Carl Larsson in his Midvinter’s Blot.

 Continue reading “The Twelve Days of Yule: From Mother’s Night thru Twelfth Night”

 You must be logged in to post a comment.